 Another excellent way to prevent stress and bring more peace into your life is by spending time in nature.
 This includes unplugging from technology and taking a break from the demands of modern life, so you can reconnect with the organic beauty and space that only nature can provide.

-To reconnect with nature’s soothing powers, try this practice.
+To reconnect with nature’s soothing powers, try this.
 Trees have amazing healing powers, and they’ve been shown to be a potent way to boost your mood and immune system.
-Zen Buddhists in Japan considered forests to be mystical, where they practiced forest bathing or shinrin yoku for thousands of years.
-Shinrin yoku literally means “taking in the forest.”
-It’s a simple practice that requires you to devote time to being fully immersed with nature (turn off your phone!) and dedicating yourself to the natural awe and wonder around you.
+Zen Buddhists in Japan consider forests to be mystical, and they have practiced ‘forest bathing’ or shinrin yoku for thousands of years.
+Shinrin yoku literally means ‘taking in the forest.’
+It’s a simple practice that requires you to devote time to being fully immersed in nature (turn off your phone!) and dedicating yourself to the natural awe and wonder around you.
 Find a peaceful spot to sit amongst the trees, and with mindful presence, breathe the forest air into your lungs and welcome the benevolent forest atmosphere into your soul.
 Spending time in nature in this way can really help to calm and relax you.

-- Harvard researchers found repetitive prayer to be an effective relaxation technique.
+In one article, Harvard researchers recommended repetitive prayer to be an effective relaxation technique.
+Silently repeat a short prayer or phrase from a prayer while breathing calmly.
 You could also just try praying through the Psalms – David was a master of finding peace and solace in the midst of strife.

-- Drink some water.
-Doctors agree that many of us are under hydrated.
+Doctors agree that many of us are under-hydrated.
 Pouring yourself a glass of water can provide a quick, needed break from your busy schedule.
 Getting the recommended 8 glasses of water each day will also improve your productivity and reduce your chances of developing headaches.

 Remember, when it comes to relaxation, it doesn’t have to be complicated or difficult.
-Keep it simple, and create a daily practice of meditation, gratitude, and reconnecting with nature that seamlessly fits into your life.
+Keep it simple, and create a daily practice that seamlessly fits into your life.
 You’ll feel more nourished and refreshed, and you’ll be able to navigate difficult times with more ease, resilience, and confidence.
 Be well!